Havner/fvp-cca-scripts/README.md

 https://trustedfirmware-a.readthedocs.io/en/latest/getting_started/prerequisites.html#package-installation-linux
 https://tf-rmm.readthedocs.io/en/latest/getting_started/getting-started.html#package-installation-ubuntu-20-04-x64

+Also cross compilation tools are needed for libfdt/kvmtool: crossbuild-essential-arm64.

 A quick summary for Ubuntu 20.04 (might not be complete).
 You need newer cmake than the one Ubuntu provides.
 Hence snap.